 3.1 Partner Organizations

 PurpleAir sensors will be available to tribal partners, community groups, schools, and other organizations throughout Massachusetts, Connecticut, New Hampshire, Rhode Island, Vermont, and Maine.
 The main purpose of implementing an indoor air quality sensor loan program is to provide educational opportunities for individuals or groups interested in indoor concentrations of particulate matter (PM), with a specific focus on providing sensors in areas of historically high asthma rates.
 The senor loan program would empower students, educators, community groups, and other organizations with knowledge about low cost, portable sensor technologies and drive positive change to improve public health by collecting indoor air quality data.
 The information gathered by this program is educational and not regulatory.

+Partner organizations are selected based on requests from the organization and evaluations by EPA of the needs of their proposed projects relating to areas disproportionately impacted by asthma or other respiratory issues which could be impacted by PM concentrations within the home.
+Selection of a partner organization is based on the specifics of the proposed project and the availability of sensors.

 3.2 Environmental Protection Agency Personnel

 EPA Region 1 personnel are responsible for the coordination of the loan program and providing the PurpleAir sensors to be used in the study, as well as the storage, maintenance, and shipment of the sensors to the requesting partner organization.
 EPA is also responsible for assisting with project plan development, technical assistance when necessary, and answering questions partner organizations may have, both in the operations of the sensors or in helping to interpret data that may be gathered.

+Members of the EPA Region 1 Indoor Air Team coordinates with the Field Services Branch to determine availability, approval of loan agreement, and shipment of sensors to partnering organization.

 4. Program Background

 This loan program will use PurpleAir sensors to measure indoor particulate matter (PM) that have a diameter of equal to or less than 2.5 micrometers (PM2.5).
+See Appendix A for specific product specifications for sensors in this program.

 Low-cost sensors such as PurpleAir have been of growing interest to US EPA Region 1 partners, tribes, educators, and community members to better understand concentration of PM in the indoor environment.
 PM is a known respiratory irritant and can be harmful to individuals suffering from asthma.
 Indoor air quality is not regulated by EPA; however, EPA recognizes that air quality in indoor environments is a significant contributor to an individuals’ overall respiratory health.